 Repair and/or replacement costs for privately owned equipment and furniture used during telecommuting are the responsibility of the employee.

 An employee with a telecommuting work arrangement is covered by the same rules, regulations and procedures applicable to all employees of the employing office, including those set forth in Committee on House Administration regulations, the employing office's employee manual, the Rules of the House of Representatives, applicable federal laws, and the guidance of the House Committee on Standards of Official Conduct.
 Violation of any of these rules, regulations, procedures or laws may result in disciplinary action up to and including termination of employment.

-Work schedules must comply with the Congressional Accountability Act and regulations promulgated there under.
+The employing office is also subject to the provisions of the Congressional Accountability Act and regulations promulgated there under.

 Confidentiality and Security

 Products, documents, and records used and/or developed while telecommuting shall remain the property of the employing office, and are subject to House and employing office policies regarding confidentiality and records retention requirements.